The Advanced Complete Make-up Artist

-The course trains you in all the make-up and hairdressing skills you will need to work as a make-up artist in the industry.
-At the end of the Complete Make-up Artist Course, you will:
+The course gives you all the make-up and hairdressing skills you will need to work in the industry.
+At the end of the course, you will:

 - Have a high level of proficiency in areas such as Fashion, Period Make-up and Wigs, Bodypainting, Airbrushing, Facial Hair, Casualty and Special Effects, Character work, Basic Prosthetics, and Haircutting and Barbering;